Satin paint is a paint that falls between eggshell and semi-gloss paint on the sheen or gloss scale.

 4. Apply The New Paint

-Once the final coat dries, seal the finish with a sealant, such as polyurethane or varnish.
-The sealant will protect the finish from moisture, water, and other damage.
+Once the final coat dries, seal the finish with a sealer, such as polyurethane or varnish, to improve the durability and protect the finish from moisture, water, and other damage.

-You can apply eggshell over satin.
-But, you must sand the existing finish first.
-Also, if the satin is oil-based, you’ll need a coat of primer over it before applying the eggshell.
+You can apply eggshell paint over satin paint, but you must sand the finish first.
+If the satin paint is oil-based, you must apply a compatible primer coat.

-You can apply gloss over satin, but you must sand and prime the finish first.
-Also, if you apply two coats of gloss, you must sand between coats.
+You can apply gloss paint over satin paint, but you must sand the finish first.